THIS is apropos of the greatest tragedy in Pakistan’s industrial history and your editorial ‘Karachi inferno’ (Sept 13).

 Across the house is the service centre of PEL where electronic gadgets and machinery are brought for servicing and repairs.

-Extensive use of electronic machines for the commercial purpose could result in heavy load on power and consequently short
+Extensive use of electronic machines for the commercial purpose could result in heavy load on power and consequently short circuit and fire.

 Next to the PEL Centre is a commercial office with several vehicles belonging to the workers and visitors parked carelessly outside disrupting smooth flow of traffic, particularly during the start and end of PECHS School and College not far away.